I'm Kaye Mao, a third year Interaction Design student from Toronto.

 — Mike Monteiro

-Before I begin 'doing' anything, I outline my goals and break down the project into general steps.
+Before I 'do' anything, I outline my goals and break down the project into general steps.
 Then I plan out my process; taking into consideration time, resources, and scope.

 Next: Research.
 The people who will be using the product, the competition, other designers, tutorials, anything and everything.
-I want to learn as much as I can about the brief.
+I learn as much as I can about the problem space.

 At this stage I define my context & design problem; potentially creating design artifacts to help me empathize and understand the target users.